pingcap/docs/tidb-cloud/serverless-external-storage.md

         - Under **Trusted entity type**, select **AWS account**.
         - Under **An AWS account**, select **Another AWS account**, and then paste the TiDB Cloud account ID to the **Account ID** field.
         - Under **Options**, click **Require external ID (Best practice when a third party will assume this role)**, and then paste the TiDB Cloud External ID to the **External ID** field.
-If the role is created without "Require external ID", once the configuration is done for one TiDB cluster in a project, all TiDB clusters in that project can use the same Role ARN to access your Amazon S3 bucket.
+If the role is created without a Require external ID, once the configuration is done for one TiDB cluster in a project, all TiDB clusters in that project can use the same Role ARN to access your Amazon S3 bucket.
 If the role is created with the account ID and external ID, only the corresponding TiDB cluster can access the bucket.

     3. Click **Next** to open the policy list, choose the policy you just created, and then click **Next**.